Easy Kit Kat Fudge Recipe (No Bake!)

 - Pour half of the mixture into the lined dish

-- Place kit kat candy on top3 king size kit kat candy bars
+- Place kit kat candy on top

 - Pour remaining mixture on top of candy and evenly smooth out